Rob-Reutiman/simple_FS/README.md

 For this project, I created a simplified version of the Unix File System.

-This project is made up of three main components:
+Simple_FS is made up of three main components:

 Shell: The first component is a simple shell application that allows the user to perform operations on the SimpleFS such as printing debugging information about the file system, formatting a new file system, mounting a file system, creating files, and copying data in or out of the file system.
 To do this, it translates these user commands into file system operations.